Kidlike/dotfiles/README.md

 ## Install
 * Installation uses [dotbot](https://github.com/anishathalye/dotbot)
-* Will create softlinks based on `install.conf.yaml`
+* It will create softlinks based on `install.conf.yaml`
-* The install script is idempotent (will produce the same result on subsequent executions)
+* The install script is idempotent:
+    * will produce the same result on subsequent executions
+    * crucial for updateability
 ```
 git clone --recursive git@github.com:Kidlike/dotfiles.git
 cd dotfiles